 concerts

-In addition to her work in the theatre, Nikki has performed as a soloist with symphony orchestras across the United States, and in Canada (see list below.)
-She has performed at Carnegie Hall several times, most recently with the New York Pops.
-Nikki has performed under the baton of Maestro Steven Reineke in The Music of the Mad Men Era, and Unforgettable: Celebrating Nat King Cole and Friends.
+In addition to her work in the theatre, Nikki has performed as a soloist with symphony orchestras all over the world (see list below.)
+She recently performed at the Hollywood Bowl, and has performed at Carnegie Hall several times.
+Nikki has sung under the baton of Maestro Steven Reineke in The Music of the Mad Men Era, and Unforgettable: Celebrating Nat King Cole and Friends.
 Her concerts with Maestro Jack Everly include On Broadway with Kander and Ebb and The Pops is Going British!
-Nikki has also headlined holiday concerts with the Atlanta Symphony Orchestra (with Maestro David Charles Abell,) The Pittsburgh Symphony Orchestra (with Maestro Todd Ellison,) The Detroit Symphony Orchestra (with Maestra Michelle Merrill,) and with the Oklahoma City Philharmonic (with Maestro Joel Levine.)
+Nikki has also headlined holiday concerts with the Atlanta Symphony Orchestra (with Maestro David Charles Abell,) The Pittsburgh Symphony Orchestra (with Maestro Todd Ellison,) The Detroit Symphony Orchestra (with Maestra Michelle Merrill,) The Toronto Symphony Orchestra (with Maestro Steven Reineke) and with the Oklahoma City Philharmonic (with Maestro Joel Levine.)
 For future bookings please contact Steven Unger at [email protected].

-Nikki also performs with her husband, Jeff Kready, and their daughters in the annual community event, the Kready Holiday Spectacular, at the Topeka Performing Arts Center.
+Nikki also performs with her husband, Jeff Kready (Jeff Kready official website) and their daughters in the annual community event, the Kready Holiday Spectacular, at the Topeka Performing Arts Center.
 For inquiries about bringing the show to Your community, email [email protected]!

 Past Concerts